vEnhance/1802/r09.typ

   kind: table
 )

-In 18.100, the *total derivative* replaces the gradient.
+(In math-major classes like 18.100, the *total derivative* replaces the gradient.
-(I don't know whether total derivative appears in 18.02.)
+I don't know remember if total derivative appears in 18.02 as well, but if it does, I'll talk more about it.)

 == Advice for this week